chrisStehlar/hello-world/README.md

 # hello-world
 This is a repo for the Hello World GitHub Guide

-This is Chris, writing to make learn how to use commits on GitHub.
+This is Chris, writing in order to learn how to use commits on GitHub.